-Mr. Vaasjo attends Audit Committee, CGC&N Committee and HSE Committee meetings as a guest and in his capacity as President & CEO of Capital Power.
+Mr. Vaasjo attends Audit Committee, PCG Committee and HSE Committee meetings as a guest and in his capacity as President & CEO of Capital Power.
+Determinations of share ownership for Brian Vaasjo relative to our share ownership requirement are made as of December 31, 2020.